-Love the – Hate the white space, it’s just too minimalist, it’s better – no, it’s worse than some paid themes, the header image and it’s display area is just too, mmm Big?, loading and positioning of images and concerns about media resolutions – the complaints and praise list goes on… and everyone has something to say.
+Love the – Hate the white space, it’s just too minimalist, it’s better – no, it’s worse than some paid themes, the header image and it’s display area is just too, mmm Big?, loading and positioning of images and concerns about media resolutions – the complaints and praise list goes on and everyone has something to say about the Twenty Eleven WordPress theme.

 Although some people are already sounding skeptic about the new Twenty Eleven WordPress 3.2 default theme, there’s really more to this than meets the eye.
 Ok, some really don’t want, or need, a very large portion of their WordPress theme to take over the most of the “above the scroll” area, and with a header image nicely set down almost 200 pixels from the browser top, then an actual 288 pixels image height before we even get a glimpse at the content, it’s understandable, especially when you’re talking in terms of device size variations and the whole flexibility that’s expected from a modern web site.
 On the other hand, some content screams out for this kind of design not to mention that some like this and some like that and hallelujah, we’re all different.